julia-ediamond/pig-game/README.md

 # pig-game

 A simple dice game built to practice DOM manipulation.
-It sllows to roll dice, switch players, and hold current score.
+It sllows to roll dice, switch players, hold current score, start new game.
 The game uses prewritten CSS styles and HTML.
 It was written as a learning project for studying purposes through the Udemy course - The Complete JavaScript course by Jonas Schmedtman.

 ## Technologies